This weekend was absolutely nuts!!!

 Who has doubts about whether a medical school will judge them for what they are trying to do and won’t accept them?
 Who has doubts that medical schools will judge you for your age?
 (Check out my video Am I Too Old to Go to Med School?)

 You guys are extremely powerful and capable of doing anything you want to do.
 The world is your oyster - all you have to do is go dine.

 But, I often get pushed back when I say this because:

-When i was in New Jersey Sunday, I asked the students what was holding them back from being great.
-One of the students went on and on for what seemed like eternity about how he won’t be able to get into an elite medical school because he is stuck attending his “crappy” state school instead of the private school that was his first choice.
+When I was in New Jersey Sunday, I asked the students what was holding them back from being great.
+One of the students went on and on for what seemed like an eternity about how he won’t be able to get into an elite medical school because he is stuck attending his “crappy” state school instead of the private school that was his first choice.

 He was so focused on this, and how it was the government's fault for not giving him the financial aid he needed, and it was his mom’s fault for not having the money to pay for the private school.
 He had no choice or control in the matter.

 I’ll ask you, was this situation really out of his control?

 In life, there are things we cannot control, but we do have the power to control enough of the things in our life that we can create the future we want.
 In this student’s case, he blamed everyone else for not being able to finance his education.
 I asked him:

 We all know what our parents make - and he knew right from the start that his mom could not afford to pay for college.
 So why would you depend on a financial aid counselor to give you what you need instead of taking what you need?